opnfv/vineperf/docs/testing/user/userguide/trafficcapture.rst

 both the vSwitch and the NICs using hardware acceleration for packet manipulation and modification.

-There are three different methods of traffic capture supported by VSPERF.
+There are three different methods of traffic capture supported by ViNePerf.
 Detailed descriptions of these methods as well as their pros and cons can be found in the following chapters.